containers/podman/README.md

 * Support for pods, groups of containers that share resources and are managed together.
 * Support for running containers and pods without root or other elevated privileges.
 * Resource isolation of containers and pods.
-* Support for a Docker-compatible CLI interface.
+* Support for a Docker-compatible CLI interface, which can both run containers locally and on remote systems.
 * No manager daemon, for improved security and lower resource utilization at idle.
 * Support for a REST API providing both a Docker-compatible interface and an improved interface exposing advanced Podman functionality.

-Podman presently only supports running containers on Linux.
-However, we are building a remote client which can run on Windows and macOS and manage Podman containers on a Linux system via the REST API using SSH tunneling.
+* Support for running on Windows and Mac via virtual machines run by `podman machine`.

 ## Roadmap

-1. Further improvements to the REST API, with a focus on bugfixes and implementing missing functionality
+1. A fully-featured GUI frontend for `podman machine`
-1. Improvements on rootless containers, with a focus on improving the user experience and exposing presently-unavailable features when possible
+1. Further improvements to `podman generate kube` and `podman play kube`
 1. Improvements to Pods, including the addition of pod-level resource limits

 ## Communications